peridotbuild/pv2/README.md

 ![license](https://img.shields.io/github/license/peridotbuild/pv2)

 pv2 is a backend module framework for building and development.
-Initially designed as a POC to support peridot's transition to python, it provides utilities that can be used for developers in and outside of the projects in the RESF (such as Rocky Linux).
+Initially designed as a POC to support peridot's potential transition to python, it provides utilities that can be used for developers in and outside of the projects in the RESF (such as Rocky Linux).

 ## Requirements

 * An RPM Distribution

   * Fedora
-  * Enterprise Linux 8, 9+ recommended
+  * Enterprise Linux 9+ recommended
-  * CentOS Stream 8, 9+ recommended
+  * CentOS Stream 9+ recommended

-* Python 3.6 or higher - Python 3.9+ recommended
+* Python 3.9 or higher
 * rpm-build
 * A few python modules